 It sounds great to let the Bass Synth ring out, and let the Kick accentuate each part of it.
 Or, if you want that added punch, you can start a new Bass Synth note on each part of the Kick, just so it punches and has that ballsy sound.

 4) Use The EQ To Edit Out Unwanted Frequencies

 The next part, which many would say is the most important but I disagree, is the EQ.
 Personally, I don’t mess around with this that much, but a lot of people think it’s essential.

 I’m more of the “Less is More”-type philosophy when it comes to mixing, mastering, and EQ.
-I feel like the more I dwell on something and adjust little knobs and plug-ins, the worse it ends up sounding at a later date.
+I’ve said this before in my EQ tutorial, but I feel like the more I dwell on something and adjust little knobs and plug-ins, the worse it ends up sounding at a later date.

 It may actually be useful though to put in a low-pass, to get rid of those super low-frequency sounds that are barely audible and wind up competing for other frequencies, and thus, muddy up your mix.